jovany-wang/metable/README.md

 Note that this project is WIP.

 ## Features
-- Manage your meta data/cluster information with SQL-like language.
+- Managing your meta data/cluster information with SQL-like language.
 - The ability to subscribe the changing operations on a table.
 - State-based storage and delta notifications to let you keep a very consistant metadata.
 - P2P service registration and discovery to achieve a higher performance.